cloudinary-community/gatsby-source-cloudinary/README.md

 `cloudName`, `apiKey` and `apiSecret` are compulsory fields whereas the rest are optional query parameters to be included.

+> Store your `cloudName`, `apiKey` and `apiSecret` as environment variables for security.
+Ensure to configure the environment variables on deployment as well.

-Here are details of each query parameter as culled from cloudinary.com.
+Here are details of each query parameter as culled from [Cloudinary.com](https://cloudinary.com).

 * `resourceType` - Optional (String, default: image).
 The type of file.
 Possible values: image, raw, video.
 Relevant as a parameter only when using the SDKs (the resource type is included in the endpoint URL for direct calls to the HTTP API).
 Note: Use the video resource type for all video resources as well as for audio files, such as .mp3.
 * `type` - Optional (String, default: all).
 The storage type: upload, private, authenticated, facebook, twitter, gplus, instagram_name, gravatar, youtube, hulu, vimeo, animoto, worldstarhiphop or dailymotion.
 Relevant as a parameter only when using the SDKs (the type is included in the endpoint URL for direct calls to the HTTP API).